roni762583/new_swt/README.md

 This single command will:
 1. **Training Container**: Automatically resumes training from where it left off, targeting 1,000,000 sessions
-   - Uses precomputed WST features for 10x speedup
+   - Uses precomputed WST features for 10x speedup (~1000 episodes/hour)
-   - Checkpoints every 100 episodes
+   - Checkpoints every 10 episodes
+   - **NEW: Uses SQN (System Quality Number) to identify best models**
-   - Tracks expectancy and saves best performers
+   - Tracks both expectancy and SQN for robust performance evaluation
 2. **Validation Container**: Monitors for NEW BEST checkpoints only and validates them
-   - Only runs when training discovers a new best performer
+   - Only runs when training discovers a new best performer (based on SQN)
    - Uses precomputed WST for consistent validation
    - Validates with Monte Carlo simulations
 3. **Live Trading Container**: Starts up and waits for your instruction to begin trading